luser-dr00g/pcomb/README.md

 The parser module defines a number of internal symbol names and provides the name `END_PARSER_SYMBOLS` for the next layer to create more unique symbol codes.

+#IO module

+As an illustration of the power of the combinator approach, the task of creating a string-based DSL for formatted input and output can be modelled as a parsing exercise.
+The IO module -- `pc11io.h` and `pc11io.c` -- contain an implementation of a subset of `printf()` and `scanf()` named `pprintf()` and `pscanf()`.

+And for now, this is the outermost layer of the library.

 #Test module

-The test module illustrates simple usage of the list objects and parsers.
+The test module illustrates simple usage of the list objects and parsers, building parsers from `regex`es, and using the `ebnf` compiler.

 #Debugging

-A decorator function `parser probe( parser p, int mode )` can provide feedback on what a parser is doing when run. `mode == 1` will print out the (intermediate) result of a successful parse. `mode == 2` will print out the (intermediate) failure result of a failed parse. `mode == 3` will print both.
+A decorator function `parser z = probe( parser p, int mode )` can provide feedback on what parser `p` is doing when z is run.
+`mode == 1` will print out the (intermediate) result of a successful parse.
+`mode == 2` will print out the (intermediate) failure result of a failed parse.
+`mode == 3` will print both.

 Similarly, if an operator attached with `bind` is having trouble massaging the desired result, try just calling `print` on its input to see what kind of object